The Spanish passport is now classed amongst the most powerful in the world and allows its holders to travel visa-free, to the majority of the world.

 We are a Spanish Solicitor and assist our clients with all types of residency applications.

-Permanent residency is obtained after 5 years of Spanish Residency through Self-Employed Residency or Non-Lucrative Residency or Residency through Investment.
-This followed by 5 years as a permanent resident and means you can then obtain Spanish Citizenship with a Spanish Passport.
+Permanent residency is obtained after 5 years of Spanish Residency through Self-Employed Residency, Digital-Nomad, Non-Lucrative Residency or Golden-Visa.
+This followed by 5 years as a permanent resident in Spain and means you can then obtain Spanish Citizenship with a Spanish Passport.